TABISHCODING/Daily-LeetCode-Practice-Notes/01_Python_Fundamentals/11_Calculating a Factorial/code with explanation.md

-# ✖️ Python Program: Printing a Multiplication Table
+# ✖️ Python Program: Calculating a Factorial

-This guide explains how to write a Python program that generates a multiplication table for a given number.
-The `for` loop is the perfect tool for this, as we need to repeat the multiplication for a specific sequence of numbers (e.g., 1 through 10).
+This guide explains how to write a Python program to calculate the factorial of a non-negative number.
+The factorial of a number `n`, denoted as `n!`, is the product of all positive integers up to `n` (e.g., $4! = 4 \times 3 \times 2 \times 1 = 24$).

 -----